xcodemind/naturalcc/dataset/augmented_javascript/readme.md

 ## Step 3: Preprocessing
 > Note: currently only 100 samples are preprocessed for debugging.
 Modify around line 116 of ```preprocess.py```.

-For augmented javascript
+For augmented javascript.
+If we want to pretrain the codebert, we will use this data.
 ```
 python -m dataset.augmented_javascript.preprocess_augmented
 ```

-For javascript without augmentation
+For javascript without augmentation.
+If we want to pretrain via contrastive learning, we should use this dataset with augmentation.
 ```
 python -m dataset.augmented_javascript.preprocess
 ```